mrvruj/c5v/README.md

     Length of stay in both a medical/surgical and ICU bed defined by minimum and maximum days, with the model pulling a UNIFORM distribution from that (not optimal, but avoids having to use a macro)
     Mortality fraction in both locations
     Increase (>100%) or decrease (<100%) in LOS for those who die

+The outputs are:
+    The possible COVID-19 Hospital-Apparent Epidemic Curve (based on a gamma distribution) Adult patient daily census by location and scenario (based on LOS model) Pediatric patient daily census by location and scenario (based on LOS model) Numerical output of total hospitalizations, detailed results of MILD+SEVERE scenario, adult ward and ICU bed requirements (including ventilator requirement)
+    All these outputs can be copied into an excel sheet using the "Print" button.

 The distributed version is called “hypothetical” because I put in a purely fictional population.